TestingAI/SampleAIRepository/README.md

 # SampleAIRepository
-First repository in this organization
+First repository in this organization.

 I am modifying this  readme file after 12 days.